geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 We use the `Activity` entity to implement the [Recent Chapter Activities](../../user-guide/insights#recent-chapter-activities) and [Upcoming Chapter Activities](../../user-guide/insights.md#upcoming-chapter-activities) Insight widgets.

 The idea is that whenever a potentially interesting "activity" occurs in the system (a new user joins, a new garden is created, a new planting date is saved, etc.), a corresponding `Activity` document is created.
-The Insight Widgets presents these activities and includes links that allow the user to drill down and find out more about the activity if they want.
+The Insight Widgets present these activities and include links that let the user drill down and learn more about the activity if they want.
 This provides users with a kind of situational awareness about their chapter (or other chapters, if they go to Lurk Mode).
-Some activities like planting activities are created for future dates.
+Some activities, like planting activities, are created for future dates.
 This supports the `Upcoming Chapter Activities` insight.

 ## User experience